vtexdocs/help-center-content/docs/announcements/en/announcements-hit-the-spotlight-in-the-new-admin.md

 ---
-title: The platform news hit the spotlight in the New Admin
+title: "The platform news hit the spotlight in the New Admin"
 id: 607y5tzdlKEsgueAAsWaUE
 status: PUBLISHED
 createdAt: 2018-03-09T15:29:05.784Z